 (b)(6) [hus, while the BSL-4 lab is ostensibly fully accredited, its utilization is limited by lack of access to specific organisms and by opaque government review and approval processes.
 As long as this situation continues, Beijing's commitment to prioritizing infectious disease control - on the regional and international level, especially in relation to highly pathogenic viruses, remains in doubt. has a serious shortage of appropriately trained technicians and investigators needed to safely operate this high-containment laboratory.
 University of Texas Medical Branch in Galveston (UTMB), which has one of several well-established BSL-4 labs in the United States (supported by the National Institute of Allergy and Infectious Diseases (NIAID of NIH)), has scientific collaborations with WIV, which may help alleviate this talent gap over time.
 Reportedly, researchers from GTMB are helping train technicians who work in the WIV BSL-4 lab.
-Despit this policy by the would welcome more help from U.S. and international organizations as they establish "gold standard" operating procedures and training courses for the first time in China.
-As China is building more BSL-4 labs, including one in Harbin Veterinary Research Institute subordinated to the Chinese Academy of Agricultural Sciences (CAAS) for veterinary research use the Chinese Academy of Agricultural Sciences and investigators working on dangerous pathogens will certainly be in demand.
-Despite Limitations, WIV Researchers Produce SARS Discoveries
+Despit this (D)(6) they would welcome more help from U.S. and international organizations as they establish "gold standard" operating procedures and training courses for the first time in China.
+As China is building more BSL-4 labs, including one in Harbin Veterinary Research Institute subordinated to the Chinese Academy of Agricultural Sciences (CAAS) for veterinary research use (D)(6) the training for technicians and investigators working on dangerous pathogens will certainly be in demand.
+Despite Limitations, WIV Researchers Produce SARS Discoveries human interface critical to future emerging coronavirus outbreak prediction and prevention. (b)(5) WIV scientists are allowed to study the SARS-like coronaviruses isolated from bats while they are precluded from studying human-disease causing SARS coronavirus in their new BSL-4 lab until permission for such work is granted by the NHFCP. --